Marcus Trufant

-Marcus Lavon Trufant (born December 25, 1980) is a former American football player who was a cornerback in the National Football League (NFL) for ten seasons.
-He played college football for Washington State University, and was chosen by the Seattle Seahawks 11th overall in the 2003 NFL Draft.
+Marcus Lavon Trufant (born December 25, 1980) is an American former professional football player who was a cornerback in the National Football League (NFL) for ten seasons.
+He played college football for the Washington State Cougars, and was chosen by the Seattle Seahawks 11th overall in the 2003 NFL draft.

 From 2010 to 2012, Trufant helped mentor the young Seahawks secondary that became known as the Legion of Boom.

-Early years
+Early life

 A native of Tacoma, Washington, Trufant attended McCarver Elementary School and Truman Middle School.
 While attending Wilson High School in Tacoma, Trufant lettered in three varsity sports: football, basketball and track, capturing ninth at the State track meet in triple jump, with a leap of 14.50 meters.
 He was the team captain for two teams as a senior.
 As a junior, was Offensive Player of the Year in football and Mr. Defense in basketball.
 As a senior, he was named All-State by the Associated Press, the Seattle Post-Intelligencer and Washington Prep Report.
 Named Washington AAAA player of the year by The News Tribune as well as the Seattle PI and The Seattle Times All-League, All-Area and All-State teams.
 Lost the State AAAA championship as a senior and scored 30 TD and rushed for 1,800 yards on offense while recording 48 tackles and 8 interceptions on defense.

 College career

 Trufant attended Washington State University after being recruited by then-Washington State Cougars football head coach Mike Price.
-He started for all four years for the Cougars and was a member of the 2003 Rose Bowl team that lost to the Oklahoma Sooners in his 2002 senior year.
+He started for all four years for the Cougars and was a member of the 2003 Rose Bowl team that lost to the Oklahoma Sooners in his senior year.
 He did not allow a single touchdown against him for his last two years there.
 As a freshman in 1999, he was a freshman All-Pac-10 selection.